P&G extends Olympic sponsorship, focusing on equality drive

 The brutal death of George Floyd at the hands of police in May has reinforced to corporations like P&G the need to use their platforms for more than just selling products to consumers.

-The world’s largest advertiser, which owns brands including Gillette, Head & Shoulders and Pampers, has been sponsoring the Olympics since the 2010 Vancouver Winter Games.
+One of the world’s largest advertisers, which owns brands including Gillette, Head & Shoulders and Pampers, P&G has been sponsoring the Olympics since the 2010 Vancouver Winter Games.

 “We have found a way to make it good for business,” P&G chief brand officer Marc Pritchard said in a telephone interview with The Associated Press.